 Usually, the time or the space domain of the signal is used for its processing.
 The signal that is received is usually enhanced by filtering.
 This process transforms some of the surrounding signals to the one that is under consideration.
 Among this filtering technique, there are many types:

 - Filtering can also be classified as casual and non-casual.
-Casual filtering makes use of only the previous input signal samples whereas; non-casual filtering makes use of the future samples as well.
+Casual filtering makes use of only the previous input signal samples, whereas; non-casual filtering makes use of the future samples as well.

-- The filters may also be time variant or invariant.
-Those that are invariant do not change over a period of time while time-variant or adaptive filters change over a period of time.
+- The filters may also be time-variant or invariant.
+Those that are invariant do not change over a period of time, while time-variant or adaptive filters change over a period of time.

 - Finite impulse response filters make use of only the current input signals as samples while filtering.
-Whereas, infinite impulse response filters make use of the output signals that have been generated previously as well.
+Simultaneously, infinite impulse response filters make use of the output signals that have been generated previously as well.